 Council to decide whether to give city centre beer garden the go ahead

-A Norwich pub landlord will be hoping his bid to create a restaurant and beer garden in the middle of the city centre will be green lit next week - despite criticism from a neighbouring business.
+A Norwich pub landlord will be hoping his bid to create a restaurant and beer garden in the middle of the city centre will be green lit today - despite criticism from a neighbouring business.

 Phil Cutter, landlord at the The Murderers, in Timber Hill, has submitted an application to create an outdoor restaurant area with 10 tables and 30 chairs off Orford Hill, opposite the Santander Bank.

 It is set to be heard by Norwich City Council's regulatory sub-committee on Monday.

 The al-fresco dining area would be open from 8am to 9pm daily between March and October, would be constantly staffed and would, rather than being an extension of the bar, be for pub customers who have ordered food.